Before they explode, know the fireworks safety code:

 How to Guides and Videos:

-Below you will find out fireworks safety video guides.
+Below you will find our safety video guides.
 Each easy to follow video will teach you how to setup your fireworks in the safest possible way.

 - Never give sparklers to young children under five.